Computer Documentation

 Remote Access

-- Department Windows Servers: Remote access to windows
+- School of Mathematics and Statistics Windows Servers: Remote access to windows

-- For students and staff wanting access to applications such as MATLAB and Maple when outside the department, connected to UC Wireless or off-campus.
+- For students and staff wanting access to applications such as MATLAB and Maple when outside the School, connected to UC Wireless or off-campus.

 - My Documents: Accessing your ICT "My Documents" folder (P: drive) remotely.

-- Department Windows Servers: Remote access to windows
+- School of Mathematics and Statistics Windows Servers: Remote access to windows

 Using a laptop on Campus